linkedin/venice/docs/user_guide/write_api/push_job.md

 of the dataset.
 This leverages the same mechanism as Streaming Writes, and requires that the store be configured as Hybrid.

+### Targeted Region Push
+Technically, targeted region push is an option of full push _(hence not a new mode)_, but it allows writing data into a subset of global regions/data centers, whereas full push writes globally at once.

+Please note that this functionality is still under active development.
+It doesn't push data to the rest of unspecified regions automatically yet.
+Users may perform validations and chain it with another full push/targeted region push to achieve the same effect as full push.

 ## Usage
 The Push Job is designed to require as few configs as possible.
 The following mandatory configs should be unique to each use case, and set by the user: